Hawks GM Fields says Snyder a candidate to replace McMillan

 Snyder was a Hawks assistant in 2013-14.

-Other possible candidates, including Golden State assistant Kenny Atkinson and Milwaukee assistant Charles Lee.
+Other possible candidates include Golden State assistant Kenny Atkinson and Milwaukee assistant Charles Lee.
 Both are former Atlanta assistants.

 Fields said he has started talking with potential candidates and could make a hire this season.
 Assistant coach Joe Prunty began serving as interim coach with Wednesday's practice but may not be involved in the interview process for the full-time position.

-“To do this now, sort of last minute, there’s enough on Joe’s plate,” Fields said, adding his message to Prunty to focus on the task at hand and "we’ll cover everything else later.”
+“To do this now, sort of last minute, there’s enough on Joe’s plate,” Fields said, adding his message to Prunty is "just focus on the task at hand and we’ll cover everything else later.”

 McMillan, 58, went 99-80 as Atlanta’s coach, including a 27-11 record as interim in the second half of the 2020-21 season.
 His success that season in leading Atlanta to the Eastern Conference finals earned him the full-time position.

+“It ain't on Nate McMillan,” guard Dejounte Murray said after Wednesday's practice.
+“We've all got to look in the mirror.”

+Added center Clint Capela: “It's on all of us. ...
+Consistency, we just have to be better.”

-McMillan couldn't follow up on that success.
+McMillan couldn't follow up on the 2021 success.
 The Hawks lost to Miami in the first round of the playoffs last season after surviving the play-in tournament.

+Hawks forward John Collins said McMillan “was a great coach” but added “we need a different type of guidance” from the next coach.

+When asked if accountability from players was lacking under McMillan, Collins said “Yeah, I definitely feel we can do a better job with that.”

+“I feel we're all comfortable with Joe,” Collins said.
+“Hopefully, it can be a smooth transition.”

-Atlanta is struggling to remain in the top 10 for a return spot in the play-in field.
+Atlanta, which plays at home against Cleveland on Friday night, is struggling to remain in the top 10 in the conference for a return spot in the play-in field.
 The Hawks lost four of six games before the All-Star break and are only one game ahead of 10th-place Toronto in the East.

 Fields said he considered a coaching change for one month and was influenced by back-to-back losses to Charlotte and the New York Knicks before the break.